ajhenley/gitbook/what_is_jstl.md

 ###What is JSTL?

-The JavaServer Pages Standard Tag Library (Short Form: JSTL) is a collection of four custom-tag libraries which extend the JSP specification.
+The JavaServer Pages Standard Tag Library (JSTL) is a collection of four custom-tag libraries which extend the JSP specification.
+It extends the JSP specification by adding a tag library of JSP tags for common tasks, such as XML data processing, conditional execution, database access, loops and internationalization.The JSTL is a component of the Java EE Web application development platform.

 ####Usage of JSTL 1.1
 As for the use of  JSTL 1.1 the JSP-EL  is required, a servlet-container has to be conform to at least  the JSP-2.0 specifications in order to be be used on this.
 The reference implimentation is made up of two JAR – archives **standard.jar** and **jstl.jar**.
 In most containers  they usually need to be located in the lib-path of the web application only.
 To ensure  backwards compatibility the JSTL 1.1 is referenced by the URI *http://java.sun.com/jsp/jstl/fmt*  whereas *http://java.sun.com/jstl/fmt*  is used for JSTL 1.0.